-TO: MIT Biology Majors FROM: H. Robert Horvitz, Professor of Biology DATE: August 9, 2024
+TO: MIT Biology Majors FROM: H. Robert Horvitz, Professor of Biology DATE: January 2, 2025

-I am writing to inform you of an exciting offering from the Department of Biology for the 2024-2025 academic year: a set of 5 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
+I am writing to inform you of an exciting offering from the Department of Biology for the 2025 spring semesters: a set of 4 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
 A complete listing of the courses, instructors, and brief course descriptions is enclosed.
-The topics are highly varied and encompass areas of genetics, genomics, epigenetics, biochemistry, molecular biology, cell biology, biophysics, microbiology, immunology, developmental biology, plant biology, evolutionary biology, cancer biology, stem cells, infectious diseases, other human diseases, antibiotic resistance, chemotherapy, vaccines, bioengineering and biotechnology, and the search for extraterrestrial life.
+The topics are highly varied and encompass areas of genetics, genomics, biochemistry, molecular biology, cell biology, bacteriology, biophysics, microbiology, immunology, developmental biology, evolutionary biology, cancer biology, stem cells, infectious diseases, other human diseases, antibiotic resistance, chemotherapy, vaccines, bioengineering and biotechnology, and the search for extraterrestrial life.